Your Guide To MI (Motivational Interviewing)

 There are various ways to learn more about motivational interviewing.
 Professionals can receive training through online or in-person courses or by reading one of the many books on the subject.
 Therapists who use motivational interviewing often find it helpful to consult with colleagues who are also familiar with the approach.
 In addition, many helpful online resources, such as articles, blog posts, and podcasts, provide an introduction to motivational interviewing principles and techniques.

-The Evidence-Based Practitioners Society offers several resources for Motivational Interviewing.
+The Evidence-Based Professionals Society offers several resources to assist professionals.
 A webinar is available through this link, and you can also sample their ebook on MI.

 Motivational Interviewing Training